XdRoastedShoes/PersonalSite/src/content/library/books.md

 ## The Infinite Game - Simon Senek
 ## The Conquest of New Spain - Bernal Diaz
 ## Change By Design - Tim Brown
-## Fooled By Randomness - Nassism Nicholas Taleb
+## Fooled By Randomness - Nassim Nicholas Taleb
 ## The Theory of Everything: The Origin and Fate of the Universe - Stephen Hawking
 ## Philosophy of Physics: Space and Time - Tim Maudlin